justinyaodu/javafx-fractal-raytracer/README.md

 # JavaFX Fractal Raytracer

-A simple raytracing program which renders still images and animations of of 3D fractals and other shapes.
+A simple raytracing program which renders still images and animations of 3D fractals and other shapes.

 ## Installation